 - How to make the best use of your academics

-Why is it important for beginer workforce to list education?
+Why is it important for the beginner workforce to list education?

 A properly listed education shows more than your qualification.
-Here are all the reasons why you need to pay attention to you academic background while you write your resume
+Here are all the reasons why you need to pay attention to your academic background while you write your resume

 #1 Your credentials and academic background are your lifetime assets